 The circuits are divided on whether the FAA § 10 grounds or the grounds in Article V of the New York Convention apply in actions to vacate Convention awards made in the United States.
-The majority approach is that taken by the Second Circuit in Toys "R" Us, which also is adopted by the Restatement.
-See § 4.9.
-For a detailed analysis of the issue, see Restatement of the U.S. Law of International Commercial and Investor-State Arbitration § 4.9, rptrs. note to cmt. a.
-That said, under the Restatement, the practical effect of the issue is minimal (if not nonexistent) because as noted above it construes the two sets of grounds as essentially the same.
-See, e.g., id. § 4.20(b).
+The majority approach is that taken by the Second Circuit in Toys "R" Us, holding that the FAA § 10 grounds apply.
+The Eleventh Circuit, meanwhile, is the sole circuit using the Article V grounds, although a panel of that court recently called for the circuit to overrule its prior precedents and adopt the majority approach en banc.
+See Corporacion AIC, SA v.
+Hidroelectrica Santa Rita S.A., 34 F.4th 1290, 1301 (11th Cir.
+2022).
+The Restatement adopts the majority approach as well.
+See § 4.9 & rptrs. note to cmt. a.
+(That said, under the Restatement, the practical effect of the issue is minimal (if not nonexistent) because it construes the two sets of grounds as essentially the same.
+See, e.g., id. § 4.20(b).)